anshigupta15/Workshop/README.md

  + **<a name="f-con-4">Timing Analysisi Using Real Clocks Using Open STA**

- # Final Steps for RTL2GDS using tritonRoute and OpenSTA
+ # <a name="day5">Final Steps for RTL2GDS using tritonRoute and OpenSTA